What Cannabis Seed Banks Are Worth Shopping At In South Africa

 Lucky for us, a few local seed banks have started to appear online.
 The downside to these are that they cannot prove genetics.
 Growers might just get lower grade seeds in fancy packaging with no credible genetic history.

 As with most things, you get what you pay for.
 There are seeds for the grower on a budget and seeds for the “cannoisseur.”
-Prices can range from single seeds of R25 each to a couple feminised seeds for over R1000.
-It's better to look for well-established strains that are affordable as these are definitely the best place to start.
+Prices can range from a single seeds at R25 each to a couple feminised seeds for over R1000.
+It's better to look for well-established brands that are affordable as these are definitely the best place to start.
 When you purchase your seeds, you can pay either by Bitcoin, PayPal, Cash Deposit, EFT or credit card.
-Most seed banks will be very discreet, so there won't be any suspicious details on your bank statements.
+Most seed banks will be discreet, so there won't be any suspicious details on your bank statements.

 If you are in South Africa and find yourself looking for seeds, you have multiple online options, whether you are ordering internationally or locally.
 Always remember to do your homework before buying seeds.

 See what other people have to say about South African Seedbanks on ASK MARYJ, your cannabis advisor, before buying seeds online.